Delftia deserti

-Delftia deserti is a Gram-negative, short-rod and motile bacterium from the genus of Delftia which has been isolated from desert soil in Turpan in China.
+Delftia deserti is a Gram-negative, short rod-shaped, motile bacterium from the genus Delftia, which has been isolated from desert soil in Turpan in China.
 D. deserti is of the Betaproteobacteria lineage within the Comamonadaceae family.

 Biology and biochemistry

-Delftia deserti cells are short rods and motile by means of one or two polar flagella.
-Cells are 1.06 ± 0.43 µm long and 0.75 ± 0.12 µm wide.
+D. deserti cells are short rods and motile by means of one or two polar flagella.
+Cells are 1.06 ± 0.43 μm long and 0.75 ± 0.12 μm wide.

 This bacterium has been cultured on TSA.
 It grows at temperatures 20-45 °C, optimally at 30 °C. Growth occurs at pH 6-9 (optimally at pH 7), and in 0–3.0% NaCl.
-D. deserti is fermentative, positive for DNase activity and nitrate reduction.
+D. deserti is fermentative, and positive for DNase activity and nitrate reduction.
 It can hydrolyse starch, cellulose, casein, extracellular peptidoglycan, chitin, urea, esculin, and gelatin.
 D. deserti is an obligate aerobe.

-There have been no reports of infection caused by D. deserti.
+No infections caused by D. deserti have been reported.